huiqiguo/DNSMOS/README.md

 ## **Usage**
 ### **1. Import Audio Samples**
-* Download the test datasets from this [link](https://dysononline-my.sharepoint.com/:f:/g/personal/huiqi_guo_dyson_com/EoLiH7S9qz5Ipd8OBzszPA8BsZzFp0Yq3GUOw3hYv6sH6w?e=A4E5bg) and move the datasets folder into your project folder.
+* Download the test datasets from this [link](https://dysononline-my.sharepoint.com/:u:/g/personal/huiqi_guo_dyson_com/ERjd1k7ci-JKjBIAbldXxscBnNLUpZgnzg8W3wdQFQksSg?e=fcN22w) and move the extracted datasets folder into your project folder.
 This folder contains 3 subfolders of audio samples which the DNSMOS model was evaluated on.
 * Alternatively, create an empty datasets folder and store the audio samples that you want to evaluate in .wav format inside the folder.

 ### **2. Generate CSV Files**